buley/dash/README.md

 Once a database is deleted you can open a new one with the same name; this is similar to a `versionchange` transaction but destroys and object stores and their contents.

-### Stores
+### IndexedDB Object Stores

-Object stores (http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#object-store), like their name implies, store JavaScript objects, or data, called "entries".
-And via an object store we can access these entries by looking up keys using "indexes".
+[Object stores](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#object-store), like their name implies, store JavaScript objects as entries.
 We store entries in an object store and store object stores in a database.
 Only after opening a database can we list all the object stores in that database or do something with a store contained therein.

-> stores.show

-The way values are generally found in an object store is by using an "index".
-Indexes break down into two pieces: the way to find the data, called a "key path", and the value itself, found by its key.
+Via an object store we can access these entries by looking up objects using key paths on those objects, optionally enlisting the help of "indexes" to enable for various combinations of key lookups.

+After creation, object stores can be either be `delete`ed, or `clear`ed of their values.
+Deleting an object store removes any indexes associated with it, whereas clearing an object store maintains any indexes.

+#### Creating IndexedDB Object Stores

+[Creating an object store](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBDatabase-createObjectStore) requires a "versionchange" type transaction.

 > store.create

+##### Key Paths

 Every store record must have a key by which it can be identified.
-This is, in effect, an index.
-When creating an object store it's possible to provide a "key path" from which IDB can source it's key.
-If no key path is provided on object store creation, then a key must be specified with each addition. (http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#idl-def-IDBCursorWithValueSync#widl-IDBObjectStoreSync-keyPath)
+This is called a ["`key path`"](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#idl-def-IDBCursorWithValueSync#widl-IDBObjectStoreSync-keyPath) , and the regular key syntax rules apply.
+It's OK to omit a key path when creating an object store, in which case the keys are said to be "`out-of-line`".
+In that case, IDB knows not from where to source it's key, and so the programmer must supply a key parameter with each object addition.

+The key path provided with an object store on creation works, in effect, like an "`index`"; however, unlike an index it's possible to delegate key generation to IndexedDB.
+The key is optional when putting an object into an object store if the "autoIncrement" parameter is set to true on object store creation.
+Otherwise the programmer will have to include a non-null key on each object added or put into the object store.

+The "autoIncrement" parameter creates a IDB ["key generator"](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#dfn-key-generator) that will create a monotonically increasing integer key automatically for each new object added to the store.
+For example, first object added to a database with the key "`foo`" and the `autoIncrement` set to `true`, will have the value `1` for its key path, the second value `2`, and so on for the object attribute `foo`.

 > store.show

+> store.delete

+#### Clearing IndexedDB Object Stores

+[`Clear`ing](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBObjectStore-clear) an object store requires a "readwrite" type transaction.

 > store.clear

-> store.delete
+#### Deleting IndexedDB Object Stores

+[`Delete`ing](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBObjectStore-delete) an object store requires a "versionchange" type transaction.

 > stores.show

 ### Indexes

+The way values are generally found in an object store is by using an "index".
+Indexes break down into two pieces: the way to find the data, called a "key path", and the value itself, found by its key.

 > index.create

-Every store has a built-in index, but we can optionally (http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#dfn-options-object) delegate the key creation to IndexeDB.
-The optional optional "autoIncrement" parameter is supplied on object store creation with the non-default value of true.
-This create a so-called "key generator" (http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#dfn-key-generator) that automatically creates a monotonically increasing integer key for every new object created.
-The first object added to a database will have the value `1` for its key path, the second value `2`, and so on.

-Another parameter under the programmer's control is the optional "unique" parameter, which tells the browser to enforce that all values that correspond to that key path are "unique".[4] (http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#dfn-multirow#dfn-unique).
-When true, IDB makes sure no two records have the same key value and will throw an error if the programmer tries to break the uniqueness guarantee.
+Another parameter under the programmer's control is the optional ["unique"](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#dfn-multirow#dfn-unique) parameter, which tells the browser to enforce that no two values that correspond to that key are the same.

-The key path is optional when putting an object into an object store only if the "autoIncrement" parameter is set to true.
-Otherwise the programmer will have to include a non-null key on each object added or put into the object store.

 Indexes are stored by key, and secondarily by their record values, in ascending order.